aczw/cuda-path-tracer/README.md

 I removed the `Specular` material type because I didn't technically implement rough specular surfaces.

+I added a new `gltf` type for the `TYPE` key under the `Objects` array.
+This allows you to load arbitrary GLTF models (both GLTF and GLB files are supported).
+When the `TYPE` is `gltf`, my code checks for an additional key called `PATH`.
+This is an absolute or relative (to the executable directory) path to the GLTF model you wish to load.

 ### Testing

 Some other stuff I've changed that should probably be pointed out: